 If you'd prefer to use a pre-made blend, you can sub out all the flours by weight (358g) with Bob's Red Mill 1-to-1 all-purpose gluten-free flour blend, but your result may not be as light and fluffy as the one posted here.

-- Bob’s Red Mill sorghum flour: Sorghum flour is a wholesome whole-grain flour.
+- sorghum flour: Sorghum flour is a wholesome whole-grain flour.
 With slightly sweet notes, sorghum flour adds flavor depth and helps create a very moist crumb.

-- Bob’s Red Mill tapioca flour: Tapioca flour adds chewiness and helps mimic the fluffiness of a classic cake.
+- tapioca flour: Tapioca flour adds chewiness and helps mimic the fluffiness of a classic cake.
 It adds just a bit more softness and loftiness to the crumb.

-- Bob's Red Mill millet flour: Millet flour is a neutral flour here to balance the others out so the cake isn't too moist or gummy.
+- millet flour: Millet flour is a neutral flour here to balance the others out so the cake isn't too moist or gummy.

 The tanginess of lemon cream cheese frosting is the perfect complement to this fluffy lemon blueberry cake.

-This lemon cream cheese frosting uses a higher ratio of butter to cream cheese than my typical cream cheese frosting recipes to make it thicker.
-This will make the layer cake more stable when slicing.
+I use my go-to fresh lemon cream cheese frosting that has a high ratio of butter to cream cheese.
 The result is a lightly tangy, very bright lemony frosting that creates a beautiful naked layer cake.

 Recipe